NoRiskClient/noriskclient-server-api-docs/docs/getting-started.md

     public void onEnable() {
         // Check if NoRisk API is available if (!ServerAPI.isAvailable()) {
-            getLogger().severe("NoRiskClient-Server-API is not loaded!
+            getLogger().severe("nrc-Server-API is not loaded!
 Make sure it's in your plugins folder.");
             getServer().getPluginManager().disablePlugin(this);
             return;
         }